debrunbaix/shellbrunbaix/README.md

 ## Description

 ShellBrunbaix is a basic shell written in C that reads user input, tokenizes the input, and executes commands.
-It mimics some basic functionalities of standard Unix shells by allowing users to execute external commands like `ls`, `pwd`, `echo`, etc., and includes the ability to exit the shell with the `exit` command.
+It mimics some basic functionalities of standard Unix shells by allowing users to execute external commands like `ls`, `pwd`, `echo`, etc., and includes the ability to exit the shell with the `exit` command and to change directory with the `cd` command.

 ### Features